 - 2.1.
-If we are satisfied that there has been or is a contravention of any relevant condition or relevant requirement5 or has failed to achieve any prescribed standard of performance6, the Utility Regulator may impose a financial penalty.
-The policy and procedure we will follow in order to establish whether a contravention has occurred or is occurring is set out in the Enforcement Procedure published on our website. - 2.2.
-Financial penalties must be reasonable in all the circumstances of the case.
-The UR considers that they should also be such as to provide an adequate incentive both to the company in question and to other companies in the sectors we regulate to comply. - 2.3.
-With respect to gas and electricity the power to impose effective, proportionate and dissuasive penalties is an important means of ensuring national
+If we are satisfied that there has been or is a contravention of any relevant condition or requirement5, the Utility Regulator may impose a financial penalty.
+The policy and procedure we will follow in order to establish whether a contravention has or is occurring is set out in the Enforcement Procedure published on our website. - 2.2.
+Penalties must be reasonable in the circumstances of the case and the UR also considers that they should also be such as to provide an adequate incentive both to the company in question and to other companies in the sectors we regulate to comply. - 2.3.
+With respect to gas and electricity the power to impose effective, proportionate and dissuasive penalties is an important means of ensuring national compliance with the duties of a regulator under EU law and, in particular, of ensuring that consumer protection measures are effective and enforced.6 - 2.4.
+Dependent upon whether a proposed financial penalty is intended to be imposed upon a gas or electricity regulated person, or a water or sewerage services licence holder, we will need to consider the relevant legislative